 - There should be a button on each card to save it to Favorites.

-- There should also be a button that when clicked, displays only the favorited cards.
+- There should also be a button that when clicked, links the user to the

-- Users should be able to unfavorite a card.
+- Users should be able to unfavorite a card both on the relevant route (

 - If there are no favorites, there should be a message indicating that there are no favorites.